 Costs of Study Abroad for Pitzer Students

 Pitzer College employs a one-price policy for study abroad, which affords all Pitzer students the opportunity to have international/intercultural experiences as part of their Pitzer education.
-Study abroad students are billed the full comprehensive fee, meaning Pitzer tuition, fees, double room and full board as well as a $550 travel contribution.
+Study abroad students are billed the full comprehensive fee, meaning Pitzer tuition, fees, double room and full board plus a $550 travel contribution.
+The Pitzer College 2014-2015 comprehensive semester fee is $30,875.
 The comprehensive fee and travel contribution cover program tuition, non-refundable program fees, housing, meals, a round-trip airline ticket based on travel from Los Angeles International Airport to the major international airport nearest to the program site, and an International Student Identity Card (ISIC), which provides supplemental travel insurance.
 In addition to program related costs, the comprehensive fee supports the cost of promoting and administering study abroad programs as a whole as well as the College’s general infrastructure (from information technology to financial aid) that is available to study abroad students before, during and after their time abroad.

 Note: Students who usually live off campus, including New Resources students, should be aware of the additional cost for room and board.
 Students on domestic exchange programs are not charged the travel contribution since neither airfare nor the ISIC are provided.

 The items below are NOT COVERED in the comprehensive fees plus travel contribution and should be considered in your budget planning.

 - • Photos required for applications & visa